-Joy Sheldon,assistant headteacher with responsibility for parents at Kingswood high school on deprived Bransholme estate in Hull
+Joy Sheldon, the assistant headteacher with special responsibility for parents at Kingswood high school on the deprived Bransholme estate in Hull, describes its KS3 transition initiative, designed to deal with the Year 7 and Year 8 dip in performance.

 (( Four years ago a school within a school was developed at Kingswood for Year 7 children.
 We had a separate area, with its own entrance designed to take away the fear factor, allowing incoming children to gradually get to know the school while working in a safe, unthreatening environment.